amazrouei/amalinmanusetmachina/_pages/about.md

 toc: true
 ---

-I have created this website for a class I am currently enrolled in at NYUAD called Manus et Machina
+This website is creat for a class I am currently enrolled in at NYUAD called Manus et Machina